2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Since bacterial abundance is highest in age group 25, I was curious to find out how much diversity is seen in this group.
 I constructed Figure 3 to find out the diversity in age group 25.
 In age group 25 years old Acientobactor is the largest class followed by Bacilli.

-In age group 33 and 36 , abundance of sequences is shown in Figure 4 and Frigure 5 respectively.
+In age group 33 and 36 , abundance of sequences is shown in Figure 4 and Figure 5 respectively.
 Majority of Sequences found in age group 33 years old are Actinobacteria following Baccilli, Chlororplast, Garmmaproteobactera.
 In age 36, Actinobacteri, Baccili and Clostriia are the top three highest counts in that order.

 ``` r
 # Be sure to install these packages before running this script